Chirality Amplification and Chiral Segregation in Liquid Crystals

-It turns out to be nontrivial to evaluate the temperature dependence of the helical twisting power, as $\chi$, $g$ and $q_0$ all depend on the temperature.
-For our model, $q_0=K/2J$ is often thought to not depend on temperature~\cite{vandermeer1976} but this presumes that energies $K$ and $J$ are not free energies.
-Since the interaction energy is based on a coarse-grained model, $K$ and $J$ must in fact be interpreted as free energies in which case both are in principle temperature dependent.
-If we ignore this for the sake of argument, and presume $K$ and $J$ to be a constant of temperature, then we deduce from Eq.~\ref{eq:helicaltwistingpower} that $\beta$ should decrease with temperature under most (but not all) conditions, because higher temperatures imply larger distance to the critical deracemization temperature and smaller values of $\chi$.
-This is often seen experimentally but not always~\cite{Kitzerow2001}.
-However, if the binding of the dopant to the nematogen is entropy- rather than enthalpy-driven, and $g/k_BT$ increases with temperature, then it may actually \emph{increase} with temperature.
-This could explain recent experimental observations~\cite{Kikuchi2019}.
-We refer to the Supporting Information for a more detailed discussion of the factors that influence the temperature dependence of the helical twisting power $\beta$.
+The temperature dependence of the helical twisting power {that we predict is \textit{not} universal}, as $\chi$, $g$ and $q_0$ all depend on the temperature.
+For our model, $q_0=K/2J$ is often thought to not depend on temperature~\cite{vandermeer1976} but this presumes that $K$ and $J$ are energies. {However}, because the interaction energy {is that of} a coarse-grained model {in which degrees of freedom have been ``integrated out''}, $K$ and $J$ must in fact be interpreted as free energies {that are} temperature dependent.
+If we ignore this and presume $K$ and $J$ to be a constant of temperature, we deduce from Eq.~\ref{eq:helicaltwistingpower} that $\beta$ should decrease with temperature under most conditions because higher temperatures imply larger distance to the critical {chiral segregation} temperature and smaller values of $\chi$.
+This is indeed usually seen experimentally, but not always~\cite{Kitzerow2001}.
+However, if the binding of the dopant to the nematogen is entropy- rather than enthalpy-{dominated}, and $g/k_BT$ increases with temperature, then $\beta$ may actually \emph{increase} with temperature.
+This could explain recent observations~\cite{Kikuchi2019}.
+We refer to the SI for a more detailed discussion of the factors that influence the temperature dependence of the helical twisting power $\beta$.